What are you liable to pay tax on in Norway?

 National insurance contributions are calculated on your personal income.
 They're calculated on your gross income before the deductions you're entitled to are deducted.

-You don't have to pay national insurance contributions if your income is below NOK 54,650 in 2018 and 2019.
+You don't have to pay national insurance contributions if your income is below NOK 54,650.

 In Norway, we pay tax on the wealth that we have as of 31 December in each calendar year.
 This wealth could for example consist of bank deposits, shares, cars and/or real property.
 You must pay wealth tax both to the municipality and to the State.